pingcap/docs/tiup/tiup-component-cluster-start.md

 >
 > If the `-R, --role` option is specified at the same time, then the services in their intersection are started.

-### -R, --role strings
+### -R, --role

-Specifies the roles to be started, splitting by commas if starting multiple roles.
-The roles are in the second column of the [tiup cluster display](/tiup/tiup-component-cluster-display.md) table.
+- Specifies the roles to be started.
+If not specified, all roles are started.
+The value of this option is a comma-separated list of node roles.
+The role is the second column of the [cluster status](/tiup/tiup-component-cluster-display.md) table.
-Data type: `STRING`
+- Data type: `STRING`
-Default: [].
-If this option is not specified in the command, the command starts all the roles.
+- Default: `[]`.
+If this option is not specified in the command, all roles are started.

 > **Note:**
 >
-> If `-N, --node` is also specified, only the services in the intersection of the specified nodes and roles will be started.
+> If the `-N, --node` option is specified at the same time, the services in their intersection are started.

 ### -h, --help